JGallegoPerez/rag-chatbot_beauty_advisor/README.md

 ## Introduction

-Welcome to the Asam Beauty AI Product Advisor, a demonstration project showcasing a Retrieval-Augmented Generation (RAG) based chatbot.
+Welcome to the Asam Beauty AI Product Advisor, a deployed demonstration project showcasing a Retrieval-Augmented Generation (RAG) based chatbot.
 This prototype was developed to explore how AI can assist customers by providing information and advice on beauty products from the German cosmetics company, M. Asam.
 While other major German beauty retailers like DM offer chatbot experiences, this project aims to illustrate similar capabilities for M. Asam.

 The primary purpose of this project is to demonstrate a practical application of various AWS services to build an intelligent, responsive, and responsible AI assistant.
 Key focuses include: